-Glan Llyn (see photograph) is a 20 year project to transform the 600 acre former Llanwern Steelworks site into an impressive £1bn sustainable community.
+Glan Llyn (see photograph) is a 20 year project to transform the 600 acre former Llanwern Steelworks site into a £1bn sustainable community.

 The site’s developer, St Modwen, is working with Newport City Council to deliver 6,000 new jobs as well as 4,000 new homes at Glan Llyn.

-The project will also include an integrated transport strategy to encompass road links, cycle routes, bus services and footpaths.
+The project will also integrate transport links, including roads, cycle routes, bus services and footpaths.

 A new rail station has been proposed at the development as well as a 100 park and ride service.